-Lastly, there is evidence suggesting that Candida albicans physically changes it’s cell walls when it comes into contact with an acidic environment, and uses these changes to hide even more effectively from your immune system.
+Lastly, there is evidence suggesting that Candida albicans physically changes its cell walls when it comes into contact with an acidic environment, and uses these changes to hide even more effectively from your immune system.

 You can see what a versatile, dangerous pathogen Candida albicans is.
-It actively adapts and changes itself to protect itself form, and in some cases make itself invisible to, your native immune system.
+It actively adapts and changes itself to protect itself from, and in some cases make itself invisible to, your native immune system.
 That’s one reason they there isn’t any ‘magic bullet’ for Candida Related Complex, and why a successful treatment plan should include probiotics, dietary changes, antifungals, and enzymes.

 Is Candida Albicans Always A Bad Thing?